Frequently Asked Questions about Organic Cultivation / Organic Farming Faq

 Do Organic farms use genetically modified organisms while production?

-The Soil Association of India has stated that organic food producing farms cannot use organisms that are genetically modified because they are not compatible with the standards of the organic food and farming procedures.
+The Soil Association of India has stated that organic food-producing farms cannot use organisms that are genetically modified because they are not compatible with the standards of organic food and farming procedures.
 Hence, GMOs are strictly prohibited from organic farming.

 What is the difference between Organic manure and chemical fertilizers?